|© 1993 - 2016 CaptainJohn.org

 Buzz Gentes traveling aboard his 15-foot sailboat “Dalamar”.
-Yes, he simply took the
+Yes, he simply took

-mast off and left it at home to cruise the Great Loop.
+the mast off and left it at home to cruise the Great Loop.

 He fitted his boat with two, 2-horsepower outboard motors.
-This arrangement allowed
+This arrangement

-gas.
+gallons of gas.
 That's an average fuel burn rate of only 0.24 gallons per hour.

-What is the most economical Great Loop boat?
+|What is the most economical Great Loop boat?

-Loop will undoubtedly be your most fuel efficient vessel.
+the Great Loop will undoubtedly be your most fuel efficient vessel.